-For crypto newbies, finding out how to securely store digital assets can be a bit learning curve.
+For crypto newbies, finding out how to securely store digital assets can have a big learning curve.
 This article will help you discover the best crypto wallets available on the market.

-Unlike with fiat currencies, the concept of cryptocurrencies reinforces the transparency of transactions and eliminates the role of third-parties.
-Hence, keeping crypto assets safe is also different from how we secure other assets.
-There are several forms of crypto wallets that we’ll look at and they cater to various needs including security, convenience and anonymity.
+Unlike fiat currencies, cryptocurrencies offer transparent transactions and eliminate the role of third-parties.
+Without third parties like banks, keeping crypto assets safe is much different from how we secure other assets.
+In this article, we’ll look at several types of crypto wallets and how they cater to various needs, including security, convenience, and anonymity.

 Different types of cryptocurrency wallets

-Online (“hot”) wallets store your private key online or on devices when connected to the Internet via digital platforms such as software, mobile apps or websites.
+Online (“hot”) wallets store your private key online or on devices connected to the Internet.
+This is done via digital platforms such as software, mobile apps, or websites.

 Each type of wallet has its pros and cons.
 While offline wallets keep your assets away from hackers, online or “hot” wallets are more flexible and easier for daily use.
 Thus, it is highly recommended for crypto holders to use both types of wallets, depending on the situation.

-Let’s take a look at the best crypto wallets that you can download, install and start using right away.
+Let’s take a look at the best crypto wallets that you can download and start using right away.

 Best crypto wallets for beginners